socathie/Data-Science/README.md

-# Database Systems
+#Data Science Projects done with R or SQL

+R:
+  Data analysis on 2016 Legislative Council Election in Hong Kong

+SQL:
-Projects done for a class in database systems
+  Projects done in a class on database systems at USC